 In addition to having a qualifying relative, the applicant must show that the qualifying relative would suffer extreme hardship if the U.S. refused to let the applicant enter the country.

 If you are convicted of a crime while you are lawfully in the U.S., the government may deport you back to your home country.
 Deportation can happen to two types of foreign nationals:

 First, if you commit a crime while in the U.S. with a nonimmigrant visa, the government takes the view that you have violated the conditions of your visa and should be deported.
-It may be possible to avoid deportation, but you must contact a skilled immigration attorney specializing in criminal convictions in order to remain in the country.
+It might be possible to avoid deportation, but you must contact a skilled immigration attorney specializing in criminal convictions in order to remain in the country.

 Second, if you have a green card, committing a crime can result in the loss of your green card and deportation (removal).
-It may be possible to avoid deportation, but anyone in this situation should contact an immigration attorney who can assist with this serious issue.
+It might be possible to avoid deportation, but anyone in this situation should contact an immigration attorney who can assist with this serious issue.